pyconau/2025-website/src/content/pages/speakers/index.md

 # Presenting

-Please note PyCon AU 2024 is an in-person event only, we cannot accommodate remote presentations.
+Please note PyCon AU 2025 is an in-person event only.
+We have not made provisions for remote presentations.

 ## What should I wear?